COVID-19 Educational Publisher Resources

 Code of conduct

 A code of conduct was developed by the Australian Publishers Association, in association with authors.
 It sets out the minimum professional and ethical levels of conduct expected of APA members in their relationships with authors.
-You can read the full Code here.
+You can read the full Code here on the APA website.

 ‘Jolly Postman’ agreement